Microsoft Certified: Power Platform Developer Associate (PL400)

 - Plug-in execution context

-Module 33: Performing common actions with client script
+Module 33: Perform common actions with client script in Power Platform

 - Introduction to client-side scripting